rmrkdao/rmrkdao-spec/entities/proposal.md

 This proposal begins on June 1st, 2022 at 00:00 UTC and ends June 7th, 2022 at 00:00 UTC.
 Since Kusama blocks occur every 6 seconds:

 - The first block whose timestamp exceeds or equals the startDate is the inclusive start block of the proposal.
-- The first block whose timestamp exceeds or equals the endDate is the inclusive end block of the proposal.
+- The last block whose timestamp precedes the endDate is the inclusive end block of the proposal.

 The snapshot will be taken at the endDate.